Much of ILP's passion and mission is geared toward helping children learn English ... why is that?

 We all know that education in any form opens doors.
 You have more opportunities when you bring more skills to the table and that is especially true with jobs.

-English is the international language - no matter what country you go to, speaking English and speaking it well is a much needed skill that employers are seeking.
-If you go on vacation in the Dominican Republic, the nice hotel you're staying at is absolutely going to hire locals who speak English as well as Spanish so that they can accomodate you and anyone else who stays there.
-Not only are more opportunities given to bilingual speakers who are fluent in English, but they'll also receive a better pay.
-If you teach a child English, you're giving them an invaluable skill that will help them progress and achieve their best life with that education.
+We've seen the need for English speakers increase as tourism and business relations grow.
+If you go on vacation in the Dominican Republic, the nice hotel you're staying at is absolutely going to hire locals who speak English as well as Spanish so that they can accommodate both locals and tourists from around the world.
+Not only are more opportunities given to bilingual speakers who are fluent in English, but they tend to also receive a better pay.

-This is especially true in touristic countries like Thailand and France.
-The same goes for the Caribbean in places like the Dominican Republic and Haiti.
+This is especially true in touristic countries like Thailand and throughout large regions like Europe.
+The same goes for the Caribbean and Central America.

-Better English and better income go hand in hand.
-Because English has been accepted as the universal language, even if it's not the first language of a country, international businesses work together through English.
 Not only does speaking English help the individual, it also helps the economy of the entire country to grow and flourish.
-More jobs and trade are possible within a country with international business.
+More jobs and trade are possible within a country with international business plus thriving tourism brings in more and more travelers.
 Helping one truly does help many.

 Travel bridges gaps between cultures.
 Travel opens your mind to new experiences, new ways of thinking, creates connections, and builds your confidence.
 Travel changes your life immensely and helps remind us all that despite the differences, we're all in it together.
 I'm so grateful there's a universal language so that I'm able to travel to places like Cambodia despite the fact that I haven't learned Khmer.
-Or the fact that I could enjoy the beach in Bali and be safe even though I didn't speak Balinese.
+Or the fact that I could enjoy the beach in Bali even though I didn't speak Balinese.
 I could make local friends while I was a volunteer in Thailand even though the only phrase I knew in Thai was hello.
-When I went to teach English in China (yes...I've been to a lot of places all because I was an ILP volunteer!), I asked one of the local teachers that I met if she would come visit me in the United States.
-I told her, "You've always got a place to stay there now that we're friends!"
-She sort of laughed and didn't even consider it.
-She said that most people in her country don't travel outside of China and I can't help but wonder if that's because they don't speak English well and it would just be too difficult.
-It makes me sad that they don't have the same experiences that I'm afforded when I visit another country.
+And yes...I've been to a lot of places and it was all while I was an ILP volunteer!

 I always make an effort to learn as many phrases in the local language that I can when I'm preparing to travel to a new country, but I'm incredibly grateful that I can get by with English and that communication doesn't stop my experiences.

-Hannah went on SIX service trips with ILP - read about em here!
+Oh and by the way, I'm not the only ILP volunteer that has been all over the world.
+Hannah went on 6 service trips with ILP — read about them here!

 ILP has two programs.
 You can make a huge difference in both by teaching English or serving in an orphanage, but there is a difference!
 In our Humanitarian Program you'll be working with kids who are underprivileged and wouldn't otherwise be able to afford the free education you're providing them.
 In our Exchange Program you'll be working with children who are typically middle to upper class, so you're still making a big difference but it's a bit of a more affordable volunteer program because your student's families help subsidize your costs of going abroad.
 Learn more about which program is right for you.